MekkiZ/Scrapping-for-booktoscrap/README.md

 # What I learned with this project
 For the beginning,  I created a script without PEP8 convention.
+I realised that the PEP8 convention was great to improve the quality of my code.
-That a problem for futur debug, and understanding for futur developers So I learned how make sub function, each function have specific purpose.
+Which could be problem for the futur debugging
+So I learned how make sub function, each function has specific purpose.
-Use a variant for While loop, learn scrapping way.
+Use an alternative to a  While loop, learn how to scrape.